Chart Color Schemes

 Cooloola Cove ranks among the oldest 10% of areas nationwide

-Cooloola Cove's median age is 62 years, which exceeds Rest of Qld's median age of 41 and is also higher than Australia's median age of 38.
-The age profile shows that the 65-74 year-old group constitutes 27.3% of the population, while the 25-34 year-old group makes up only 5.4%.
-This concentration of 65-74 year-olds is higher than the national average of 9.4%.
-Between 2021 and present, the proportion of people aged 75 to 84 has increased from 12.6% to 14.1%, while the percentage of those aged 65 to 74 has decreased from 29.1% to 27.3%.
-By 2041, projections indicate that the number of people aged 65 to 74 will increase by 86 individuals (10%) from 827 to 914.
-The senior population aged 65 and above is expected to contribute significantly to population growth, driving 69% of it.
-Conversely, the number of people in the 15-24 age range is projected to decrease by 38 individuals.
+Cooloola Cove's median age is 62 years, which exceeds Rest of Qld's median of 41 years and is also higher than the Australian median of 38 years.
+The age profile shows that those aged 65-74 are particularly prominent at 27.3%, while those aged 25-34 make up only 5.4% of the population, which is smaller compared to Rest of Qld's percentage.
+This concentration of people aged 65-74 is higher than the national average of 9.4%.
+Between 2021 and present, the proportion of those aged 75-84 has increased from 12.6% to 14.1%, while the 55-64 age group has risen from 17.9% to 19.0%.
+Conversely, the 65-74 age group has decreased from 29.1% to 27.3%.
+Looking ahead to 2041, demographic projections indicate significant shifts in Cooloola Cove's age structure.
+The number of people aged 85 and above is projected to grow exceptionally, increasing by 65 individuals (103%) from 64 to 130.
+Residents aged 65 and above will drive 76% of population growth, highlighting demographic aging trends.
+In contrast, population declines are projected for the 75-84 and 5-14 age cohorts.